ovinc/imgseries/README.md

 images = series(paths=['img1', 'img2'])
 # (the series() function is a bit more powerful than the ImgSeries class, as it
 # allows the user to select caching options for speed improvements, see below)

+# Image dimensions in x and y
+images.nx, images.ny

 # Access individual images in the series -------------------------------------